 Fact: The cost of life insurance will vary based on your age and health history, but it's most likely possible to find an affordable policy.

-For example, according to Business Insider, the average person pays between $19 and $73 per month, depending on age, sex, health, insurance type and other factors.
-The annual cost can be as little as a few hundred dollars for a half-a-million-dollar policy.
+For example, according to Business Insider, the average person pays between $40 and $55 per month, depending on age, sex, health, insurance type and other factors (such as state of residence).
+The annual cost for a 30-year $250,000 term life policy can be as little as a few hundred dollars.

-Research indicates that price is the top reason most Americans don't have life insurance, but the majority of Americans also think life insurance costs more than three times its actual average, according to the "2018 Insurance Barometer" study by Limra.
+Research indicates that price is the top reason most Americans don't have life insurance, but the majority of Americans also think life insurance costs more than three times its actual average, according to the 2021 Insurance Barometer study by LIMRA.
 You can talk to a financial representative and shop around to get the best policy you can afford.

 Myth 2: You Don't Need a Policy if You're Healthy — or if You're Young